JaeHongChoe/SI3DP/README.md

         pip install git+https://github.com/ildoonet/pytorch-gradual-warmup-lr.git

 ## DATA SETUP

-Click [here](https://forms.gle/jCEDjdL5caaU1QrRA) to download Dataset and csv.
+Click [here](https://forms.gle/jCEDjdL5caaU1QrRA) to submit your information to download Dataset and csv.

 Download [7zip](https://www.7-zip.org) and unzip your dataset.
 Create a `data` folder with `SI3DP` folder as a sub-path.